top of page

 The Coalition was founded in 2011 as a response to a widely reported incident involving a cross burning in Arroyo Grande.
 Steve Adams, then City Manager of Arroyo Grande, assembled a cadre of influential citizens to discuss what the community’s response should be.
 While many others felt it unnecessary, with the support of the City government plus the NAACP Santa Maria Valley chapter and the Anti-Defamation League, the Five Cities Diversity Coalition was born.
 Its first action was producing and distributing a brochure throughout the Five Cities community, “Diversity is Good for Everyone,” communicating the many reasons and ways we should both appreciate and celebrate our differences.
 From the beginning, the Coalition included representatives from local government, education, business, non-profit organizations and other concerned citizens.

 With funds raised from Founding Sponsors, PG&E and the City of Arroyo Grande, the next project was to create a monument to the importance of diversity and all it offers to any community.
 Under Coalition auspices, Jim Trask, a well-known local artist, worked with three Arroyo Grande High School students to create an 11 ft tall sculpture, entitled “Arboring Our Roots of Diversity,” which was installed June 1, 2017, at the entrance of Arroyo Grande High School, adjoining the Clark Center for the Performing Arts.
-In the past five years, thousands of students, teachers, theatre-goers and other citizens have viewed and been affected by this symbol.
+Since then, thousands of students, teachers, theatre-goers and other citizens have viewed and been affected by this symbol.

 Beginning in 2017, the Coalition, based on its conviction the best time to reach people on such a critical subject is while they’re still young, before their belief systems are fully formed, turned its primary focus to child education.
-Bolstered by generous funds from added donors, such as the cities of Pismo Beach and Grover Beach, the County Board of Supervisors, the Pismo Beach Rotary Club and the Conn Family, it instituted its “Community Diversity Education and Training Program”, headed by Kathy Minck, Coalition Board Member.
+Bolstered by generous funds from added donors, such as the cities of Pismo Beach and Grover Beach, the County Board of Supervisors, the Pismo Beach Rotary Club and the Conn Family, it instituted its “Community Diversity Education and Training Program”, headed by Kathy Minck, Coalition Director and Co-Chair of Educational Programs.

-In the past five years, the Coalition has hosted 30 School Speaker events, introducing students and teachers to speakers whose lives have been greatly affected by the pernicious influence of bias and hate.
+The Coalition has hosted over 65 School Speaker events, introducing students and teachers to speakers whose lives have been greatly affected by the pernicious influence of bias and hate.

-Over 4,000 Lucia Mar School District and San Luis Coastal School District middle and high school students have already received the benefits of a semester long curriculum class built around the Coalition’s Guest Speakers.
-In addition, many Lucia Mar School District and San Luis Coastal School District teachers have been inspired and motivated to weave human rights as a topic into their current curriculum.
+Over 8500 Lucia Mar School District, San Luis Coastal School District, and Paso Robles Joint Unified School District middle and high school students have been enlightened by these events, some as part of a semester long curriculum class built around the Coalition’s Guest Speakers.
+In addition, many teachers have been inspired and motivated to weave human rights as a topic into their current curriculum.

 For pre-school and elementary students, the Coalition supports the local Peace Academy Summer School, providing student scholarships, and provided substitute teachers, so teachers from each Lucia Mar District elementary school could attend a 2-day diversity education training program at the Museum of Tolerance in Los Angeles.